What makes creativity matter for urban orientation? How can urban places and spaces foster or encourage more creativity?

 Projects & Places

-Pause: small stories is an artistic project exploring how places, our attitude towards and our relationships with them have changed during the Covid-19 pandemic.
-This project is made up of writing, photography, music, sculpture, visual and other multimedia art pieces that either reflect individuals’ experience of place during lockdown, or stems from a place in which those individuals have spent a large amount of time.
-Whilst giving people a chance to navigate the closed space and shrunken places of lockdown, it also looks at how this change might shape how we view place in the future.
+Pause: small stories was an artistic project exploring how places, our attitude towards and our relationships with them have changed during the Covid-19 pandemic.
+This project is made up of writing, photography, music, sculpture, visual and other multimedia art pieces that either reflect individuals’ experience of place during lockdown, or stem from a place in which those individuals spent a large amount of time.
+Whilst giving people a chance to navigate the closure and shrunken places of lockdown, it also looks at how this change might shape how we view place in the future.

 The Bath Challenge Project is funded by Bristol & Bath Creative R&D. It explores collaboration and connectivity within and between the creative industries in Bath, focusing on the barriers to this.
 What sort of role can the creative industries play in Bath’s post-pandemic recovery?
 How can these industries and creative practitioners have long lasting community impact?
 How does the city engage with, contribute to, and make the most of regional activity?
 As an accompaniment to the project, I will be publishing autoethnographic segments, discussing terms and themes, and navigating my own relationship to Bath and to the research.